First and second order semi-strong interaction in reaction-diffusion systems: Introduction

 The parameter $0<\eps\ll 1$ is asymptotically small and yields the semi-strong limit as $\eps\searrow 0$.
-The localization of the $V$-components as $\eps\searrow 0$ to a point or jump discontinuity defines interface locations $x=r_j$, $j=1,\ldots,N$ of pulses or fronts, respectively.
+On the one hand, the localization of the $V$-components as $\eps\searrow 0$ to a point or jump discontinuity defines interface locations $x=r_j$, $j=1,\ldots,N$ of pulses or fronts, respectively.
 The shape of the interfaces is resolved on the small spatial scale $\xi = (x-r_j)/\eps$.
-On the other hand, the $U$-components remain continuous in $x$ as $\eps\searrow 0$.
+On the other hand, the $U$-components remain continuous in $x$ as $\eps\searrow 0$ and smooth between interfaces.
 See Figure~\ref{f:profiles} for an illustration.

+Systems of this form regularly occur in modelling, and slowly moving sharp interface patterns have been observed numerically as well as analytically treated for $n=m=1$ with a few exceptions.
+The literature is discussed in \S\ref{s:lit} below.

-We are interested in quasi-stationary interface patterns, where $\frac{\rmd}{\rmd t} r_j \to 0$ as $\eps\to0$.
+We are interested in the laws of motion of quasi-stationary interface patterns, which are characterized by $\frac{\rmd}{\rmd t} r_j \to 0$ as $\eps\to0$.
+Existence and smoothness of such solutions are \emph{assumed} (see Hypothesis~\ref{h:main}); proofs for some cases have been given in the literature.
 The purpose of this paper is threefold.
-First and foremost, it provides a model-independent unified framework for semi-strong interaction of pulses and fronts.
-Second, it introduces first order semi-strong interaction as a general type of interface interaction with $r_j=r_j(\eps t)$ for \eqref{e:rds}.
-This kind of interaction is distinct from the common `semi-strong interaction', which has $r_j=r_j(\eps^2 t)$.
-See \cite{DoeKap}.
-It is referred to as `second order' here.
-Third, the distinct equations of motion for first and second order pulse and front interaction are derived and analyzed.
+First, to provide an abstract, model-independent unified framework for the study of semi-strong interaction of pulses and fronts.
+Second, to introduce first order semi-strong interaction as a general type of interface interaction with $r_j=r_j(\eps t)$ for \eqref{e:rds}.
+This kind of interaction is distinct from the more common `semi-strong interaction' \cite{DoeKap}, which has $r_j=r_j(\eps^2 t)$ and is referred to as `second order' here.
+Third, the distinct equations of motion for first and second order pulse and front interaction are derived and analyzed with attention to the effect of symmetry.

-It is shown that first order semi-strong pulse interaction is gradient-like under conditions that are fullfilled for a class of equations including the Gray-Scott and Schnakenberg models.
+It is shown that first order semi-strong pulse interaction is gradient-like (in the sense of a Lyapunov-functional) under conditions that are numerically checked for a class of equations including the Gray-Scott and Schnakenberg models.
 To facilitate the analysis, necessary conditions on $F$ and $G$ for semi-strong interaction are derived.
-These `standard forms' distinguish the orders of interaction and the type of interfaces.
-However, the existence of interface patterns that interact semi-strongly is assumed.
-Sufficient conditions and rigorous proofs for the interaction laws are beyond the scope of this paper.
+These `standard forms' distinguish the orders of interaction and the type of interfaces, and help to a priori determine the kind of interaction that can occur.